 - How to Relieve Stomach Pain Caused by Drinking Water?

 Everyday Situations when Your Stomach Hurts After Drinking Water

 You might have noticed that you are experiencing stomach pains after drinking water.
 But is this pain more common during a specific part of the day?
 Does it matter whether you drink hot or cold water?
 The following are some commonly experienced situations where your stomach could hurt after drinking water.

 Stomach Ache After Drinking Water in the Morning

 If you’re drinking a lot of water in the morning, there is a chance that you might be doing so on an empty stomach.
 In this case, you might experience some nausea and stomach pain.
-This pain might be because of low energy in your body.
+This experiencing pain might be because of low energy in your body.
 What your body is seeking for is food.
-This is precisely why drinking juice or soda might feel okay due to their sugar content, but drinking plain water can cause you stomach pain.
+This is precisely why drinking juice or soda might feel okay due to their sugar content, but drinking plain water can cause stomach pain.

 Stomach Ache After Drinking Cold Water

 During summer, a tall glass of chilled water might seem like a great idea.
 However, experts usually recommend that you switch to warm water instead.
 This advice is especially true if you are drinking water after a workout.